Octopus Islands Adventure

 About the Area

 The Octopus Islands are a mosaic of rocks and islets that beg to be explored by kayak.
 Forested shorelines offer superb natural camping sites and the chance to see plenty of terrestrial wildlife and bird species.
 But some of the most spectacular sights are found when you look down.
-Bordered on all sides by tidal rapids, the Octopus Islands boast clear, nutrient rich waters and an abundance of marine organisms.
+Our kayaking route takes us through several areas that boast boast clear, nutrient rich waters and an abundance of marine organisms.
 At times we may share our journey with seals, sea lions, porpoises, and dolphins.
 Humpback whales, once hunted close to extinction have made a dramatic resurgence in recent years, and sightings are likely, though not a certainty on this trip.

 The powerful tidal rapids that this trip crosses (at calm, slack currents) form a boundary between the traditional territories of the Kwak’waka’wakw and Coast Salish First Nations peoples.
 At times during this trip we paddle in the traditional territory of the Klahoose, Xwemahlkwe, and Lekwiltok regional bands.
 Little remains of their original settlements in the islands, but observant paddlers will spot shell middens and pictographs (rock art) along the shorelines.
 Ancient “clam gardens” can also be spotted during low tide in the Octopus Islands.